Al-Ghazali: Works in Persian

 Al-Ghazali wrote most of his works in Persian and in Arabic.
 His most important Persian work is Kimiya-yi sa'adat (The Alchemy of Happiness).
 It is al-Ghazali's own Persian version of Ihya' 'ulum al-din (The Revival of Religious Sciences) in Arabic, but a shorter work.
 It is one of the outstanding works of 11th-century-Persian literature.
 The book was published several times in Tehran by the edition of Hussain Khadev-jam, a renowned Iranian scholar.
 It is translated to English, Arabic, Turkish, Urdu, Azerbaijani and other languages.

 Another authentic work of al-Ghazali is the so-called "first part" of the Nasihat al-muluk (Counsel for kings), addressed to the Saljuqid ruler of Khurasan Ahmad b.
 Malik-shah Sanjar (r.
 490-552/1097-1157).
 The text was written after an official reception at his court in 503/1109 and upon his request.
-Al-Ghazali was summoned to Sanjar because of the intrigues of his opponents and their criticism of his student's compilation in Arabic, al-Mankhul min taʿliqat al-usul (The sifted notes on the fundamentals), in addition to his refusal to continue teaching at the Nizamiya of Nishapur.
+Al-Ghazali was summoned to Sanjar because of the intrigues of his opponents and their criticism of his student's compilation in Arabic, al-Mankhul min taʿliqat al-usul (The sifted notes on the fundamentals), in addition to his refusal to continue teaching at the Nizamiyya of Nishapur.
 After the reception, al-Ghazali had, apparently, a private audience with Sanjar, during which he quoted a verse from the Quran 14:24: "Have you not seen how Allah sets forth a parable of a beautiful phrase (being) like a beautiful tree, whose roots are firm and whose branches are in Heaven."
 The genuine text of the Nasihat al-muluk, which is actually an official epistle with a short explanatory note on al-Manḵul added on its frontispiece.